COVID-19’s effect on assessment practices

 Dr Rachel Shanks is a Senior Lecturer in Education at the University of Aberdeen and Programme Director of the BA in Professional Development, a part-time degree focused on professional practice and enquiry.
 She researches professional learning and children’s rights in education.
 She also teaches computer assisted qualitative data analysis software.

-Patrich Baughan, editor of 'On Your Marks', is organising a further symposium on assessment and feedback, to be held online on 28 October 2020, with the theme Assessment and feedback in the pandemic era: a time for learning and inclusion.
-The call for papers is now open and, once again, there will be a linked publication to which presenters can submit papers.
+Patrich Baughan, editor of 'On Your Marks', organised a further symposium on assessment and feedback, held online on 28 October 2020, with the theme Assessment and feedback in the pandemic era: a time for learning and inclusion.